-Due to the variable altitude of the tTP, the distribution of water vapour in the UTLS at individual altitudes is also highly variable.
-Hence, averaging of the humidity profiles in geometrical coordinates strongly blurs the vertical gradients across the tropopause.
-Therefore, bias statistics are often performed in tropopause-relative coordinates (e.g., Kunz et al., 2014; Bland et al., 2021).
+- Due to the variable altitude of the tTP, the distribution of water vapor in the UTLS is also highly variable.
+Hence, horizonal averaging of the humidity profiles in geometrical coordinates strongly blurs the vertical gradients across the tropopause.
+Therefore, bias statistics are often performed in tropopause relative coordinates (e.g., Kunz et al., 2014; Bland et al., 2021).
 Different tropopause definitions have been established taking the thermal, dynamical and chemical properties of the UTLS as a reference.
 By definition, the tTP marks the reversal of the vertical temperature gradient and thus the abrupt increase in static stability which is reflected in the sharp distribution of trace species across the tropopause (Gettelman et al., 2011).
-We use the tTP as it best reflects the strongest vertical gradients of water vapour (Birner et al., 2002; Pan et al., 2004).
-From each ERA5 temperature profile interpolated to the 15 m vertical grid of the lidar, we calculate the tTP altitude using the World Meteorological Organisation's (WMO) lapse rate-based definition (WMO, 1957).
-A tTP is detected as the lowest level at which the vertical temperature gradient Γ drops below 2 K km-1 and is only defined if the average lapse rate between this and any other level within a 2 km deep layer remains equal or lower than 2 K km-1.
-The vertical temperature gradient, i.e., the lapse rate, is computed as
+We use the - 205 tTP as it best reflects the strongest vertical gradients of water vapor (Birner et al., 2002; Pan et al., 2004).
+For each profile, we calculate the tTP altitude following the lapse rate-based World Meteorological Organisation's (WMO) definition from the ERA5 temperature profile that is interpolated to the 15 m vertical grid of the lidar.
+A tropopause is detected as the lowest level at which the vertical temperature gradient $\Gamma$ drops below +2 K km-1.
+The tTP is only defined if the average lapse rate between this and any other level within a 2 km deep layer remains equal or lower than +2 K km-1 (WMO, 1957).
+The vertical 210 temperature gradient, respectively the lapse rate, is computed following Eq.
+(1):

-$$\Gamma = \left(-\frac{dT}{dz}\right) \left[K \ km^{-1}\right]. \tag{1}$$
+$$\Gamma = \left(-\frac{dT}{dz}\right) \left[\frac{K}{km}\right] \tag{1}$$

-In our analyses, the tTP detection is started in upward direction from 5 km altitude in order to avoid misdetections of tropopauses due to local fluctuations of temperature in the lower-to-mid troposphere.
-When a tTP is detected, the (thermal) tropopause-relative coordinates $z{rel,tTP}$ are derived by simply subtracting the altitude of tTP (z{tTP}) from the geometric height vector (z{geom}):
+Recent studies have proven a high agreement between ECMWF IFS and radiosonde-derived tTP altitudes that lie within a few hundred metres except for complex tropopause fold situations (Bland et al., 2021).
+In our analyses, the tTP detection is started in upward direction from 5 km altitude in order to avoid misdetections of tropopauses due to local fluctuations of temperature

+215 in the lower-to-mid troposphere.
+When a tTP is detected, the (thermal) tropopause relative coordinates $z{rel,tTP}$ are derived by simply subtracting the altitude of tTP ( $z{tTP}$ ) from the geometric height vector ( $z{geom}$ ) (see Eq.
+(2)).

-$$z{rel,tTP} = z{geom} - z{tTP}.
-(2)$$
+$$z{rel.tTP} = z{geom} - z{tTP} \tag{2}$$